chevah/geck/content/testing.rst

 and ensures that you always have a test for the code you write.

-When you find a bug, start by writing a test reproducing the bug then continue you work in fixing the bug.
+When you find a bug, start by writing a test reproducing the bug then continue your work in fixing the bug.
 Ask the *5 whys* in order to find the root cause of the bug and fix the problem there.
 The initial test written to reproduce the bug, might be a high level tests which is not at the same level to the code which was fixed.
 Removed the high level tests and write